Compression Set in Gaskets: What It Is and How to Prevent It

 When manufacturing gaskets, understanding compression set is vital for ensuring long-lasting performance.
-If a gasket loses its original thickness due to constant forces and pressures, gaps can form.
-These gaps may allow fluids or gases to leak, leading to potential equipment failures.
+If a gasket loses its original thickness due to force and pressure, gaps in the barrier can form.
+These gaps may allow fluids or gases to enter or leak, leading to potential equipment failures.

 In this article, we’ll address your most pressing questions about compression set and guide you in selecting the right materials.